-This document outlines the detailed commitments of the Internet Service Providers who have signed up to the Residential Code.
+This document outlines the detailed commitments of the Internet Service Providers who have signed up to the Residential Code and contains an update to the definition of a bundle, as set out in our recent Statement, to be implemented within 3 months of the date of this statement i.e. from 21 December 2022.